payara/Payara-Community-Documentation/documentation/core-documentation/logging/logging.md

 Payara Server uses Java Logging (JUL) to format and output log records.
 The default configuration file is `domain-dir/config/logging.properties`.

 Logging can be configured by `asadmin` commands (`set-log-attributes`, `set-log-file-format`, `set-log-levels`, `delete-log-levels`, ...).
-It can also be configured in Web Admin Console, in `Configurations`, under the section `Logger Settings`, as on the following picture.
+It can also be configured in Web Admin Console, in `Configurations`, under the section `Logger Settings` - as on the following picture:

 ![Logger Settings](images/logging_setup.png)